 TSX Venture Exchange: PRY

-CALGARY, Feb.
-6, 2013 /CNW/ - Pinecrest Energy Inc. ("Pinecrest" or the "Company") is pleased to announce its 2013 capital budget, waterflood scheme progress, an increase in its credit facility, hedging programs, and a management change.
+CALGARY, Jan.
+11, 2012 /CNW/ - Pinecrest Energy Inc. ("Pinecrest" or the "Company") is pleased to announce its 2011 production exit rate, 2012 capital budget, an increase in its credit facility, a type curve update and corporate hedging information.

-The Board of Directors of Pinecrest has approved a 2013 capital budget of $136MM, focused on drilling, completion, equipping, tie-in and waterflooding the Slave Point light oil resource play in the Company's greater Red Earth core area.
+The Board of Directors of Pinecrest has approved a 2012 capital budget of $166MM, focused on the drilling, completion and tie-in of wells targeting the Slave Point light oil resource play in the Company's greater Red Earth core area.

-The capital and operating assumptions used in the $136 million budget are as follows:
+The capital and operating assumptions used in the budget are as follows:

 - Exchange Rate: 1.00 $USD/CDN